 - You can make homemade granola with walnuts and a mixture of nuts, seeds, and dried fruits.

-Walnuts are one of the most nutritious food items available and are packed with all the essential nutrients needed by the body.
-They can be consumed in a variety of ways, which makes it easier for you to consume them.
+Walnuts are one of the most nutritious food items packed with all the essential nutrients the body needs.
+They can be consumed in various ways, making it easier for you to consume them.
 Incorporating walnuts into your diet offers a host of health benefits.